 About the Graveyard

 Often, the guests visiting Tombstone expect to see gamblers and gunslingers buried in Boothill, and they are surprised to learn that we also have the innocent buried here.
 It is essential to remember that this was our city cemetery, and anyone who died in Tombstone would be buried here, the good and bad alike.
 For example, local legend says that the first person buried here was Eva Waters, who was only three months old when she died of scarlet fever.
 Near her grave is that of Hilly Hickson, a boy who broke his leg from a fall off a pair of stilts and died a few weeks later of a blood infection.
-On the other hand, the three men killed at the Gunfight on Freemont Street (commonly called "The Gunfight at the OK Corral") and the seven men legally hanged behind the Courthouse are buried here, along with their peers who are far from innocent.
+On the other hand, the three men killed at the Gunfight on Fremont Street (commonly called "The Gunfight at the OK Corral") and the seven men legally hanged behind the Courthouse are buried here, along with their peers who are far from innocent.

 No system was used to organize the graves; instead, people seemed to be buried wherever there was space when they died.
 However, the seven men executed behind the courthouse are all buried in one corner of the graveyard.
 Another corner contains the graves of Chinese workers who lived in this town.
 Also, a Jewish memorial is located just off the back corner of the graveyard.